Department for Culture, Media and Sport: Other responsibilities

 The department also has responsibility for state ceremonial occasions and royal funerals.
 However, responsibility for the Civil List element of head-of-state expenditure and income from the separate Crown Estate remains with the Chancellor of the Exchequer.

 DCMS works jointly with the Department for Business, Innovation and Skills (BIS) on design issues, including sponsorship of the Design Council, and on relations with the computer games and publishing industries.

+DCMS works with local community system providers in broadcasting service via TV and Internet channels.
+In September 2022, it managed to hold a home office visit activity for media and data security knowledge sharing across different government departments.

 DCMS organises the annual Remembrance Day Ceremony at the Cenotaph and has responsibility for providing humanitarian assistance in the event of a disaster.
 In the government's response to the 7 July 2005 London bombings the department coordinated humanitarian support to the relatives of victims and arranged the memorial events.

 DCMS has also supported cyber initiatives such as Cyber Discovery and the UK Cyber Security Forum to support innovation in the cyber industry.

-Headquarters

-The main offices are at 100 Parliament Street, occupying part of the building known as Government Offices Great George Street.

 Ministers

-The DCMS ministers are as follows:
+The DCMS ministers are as follows, with cabinet ministers in bold:

-On 7 February 2023 it was announced that the Department's Permanent Secretary role would be performed on an interim basis by Ruth Hannant and Polly Payne (job share).
+On 7 February 2023, it was announced that the Department's Permanent Secretary role would be performed on an interim basis by Ruth Hannant and Polly Payne (job share).